-Reality Bites provides the best coverage of political issues related to Halifax and City Council anywhere in the Halifax Regional Municipality.
+Reality Bites provides the best coverage of current affairs and political issues related to Halifax and City Council anywhere in the Halifax Regional Municipality.
 Oh, and we bring the snark, too.
 Contact firstname.lastname@example.org to send a tip.

 2007/08 $2.4 millionAccording to Jerry Blackwood, who oversees the city's parking programs, the $1.1 annual increase came because the Commissionaires only kept five enforcement officers on duty at any one time, while Securitas has 10 on enforcement officers on duty.

 2008/09 $3.4 million

 2009/10 $3.5 million

 As Bruce Wark pointed out last year, the Commissionaires-employed officers were paid $12.50 an hour, while Securitas' officers only make minimum wage.

 Parking enforcement officers give tickets for expired meters, but also for illegally parking in other areas, and for parking too long in an unmetered space.